sydasif/my-pandoc-book/chapters/21-netmiko.md

 # Send a show command to the device
 output = net_connect.send_command("show ip int brief")
 print(output)

-# Explanation:
-# - Import the ConnectHandler class from Netmiko.
-# - Define device details including device type, IP address, username, password, and secret (if required).
-# - Use the ConnectHandler method to establish an SSH connection to the device.
-# - Enter enable mode on the device.
-# - Send a show command ("show ip int brief") to the device and print the output.
 ```

+### Explanation

+- Import the ConnectHandler class from Netmiko.
+- Define device details including device type, IP address, username, password, and secret (if required).
+- Use the ConnectHandler method to establish an SSH connection to the device.
+- Enter enable mode on the device.
+- Send a show command ("show ip int brief") to the device and print the output.

 ## Making Configuration Changes